manpagez: man pages & more

 system (in most cases); it's just kept available for re-use within the

-same table.
-VACUUM FULL rewrites the entire contents of the table into
+as zero.
+VACUUM FULL rewrites the entire contents of the table into a

-a new disk file with no extra space, allowing unused space to be
+new disk file with no extra space, allowing unused space to be returned

-returned to the operating system.
-This form is much slower and requires
+to the operating system.
+This form is much slower and requires an

 PARAMETERS